loftwah/linkarooie/README.md

 7. **Programmer Tools**

-    * Description: A collection of tools for programmers, such as a color picker, JSON formatter, and more.
+    * Description: A collection of tools for programmers, such as a color picker, JSON formatter, encoder/decoder, key generator, DNS lookup and WHOIS and more.

 8. **Wakatime Integration**